 When it reaches the point where you’re ready to set boundaries for the first time, you need to be delicate.
-Tread lightly.
-And know that you’re holding someone’s feelings in your hands here.
-It’s a big responsibility.
-So, imagine how you’d like to be treated if the roles were reversed.
-Allow them the space to express themselves as they normally would.
-Make sure they feel listened to and fully understood before you come in with what you want to share.
+Tread lightly and know that you’re holding someone’s feelings in your hands here.
+Allow them the space to express themselves as they normally would, and make sure they feel listened to and fully understood before you come in with what you want to share.

 The Roleplay of Setting Boundaries

-Now, the response….
-You want to make sure that whatever you do, you don’t say or do anything that would trigger them emotionally.
-This is obviously going to vary on a person-to-person basis.
-So be sure you know how you’re going to express yourself before you commit to what you want to say.
-What’s said can always be forgiven, but it will never be forgotten as the old saying goes.
-Make sure you’ve reflected back to them what they’re feeling and then ask if they’d mind if you surfaced something about your dynamic, as you’ve wanted to share something for some time and haven’t known how.
+You want to make sure that whatever you do, you don’t say or do anything that would trigger them emotionally (this is going to vary on a person-to-person basis).
+Reflect back to them what they’re feeling and then ask if they’d mind if you surfaced something about your dynamic, as you’ve wanted to share something for some time and haven’t known how.